Energy Correlators in Semi-Inclusive Electron-Positron Annihilation: Back-to-Back Limit and the TMD Fragmentation Functions

 \end{widetext} where the physical TMDs are obtained by dressing the genuine collinear functions with the cloud of soft gluons

-As a result, the rapidity divergences $\ln(4 E_i^2/\nu^2)$ cancels between collinear and soft sectors, leaving behind physcial rapidity logarithms $\ln(\xi^i/\mu_b^2)$ with $\mu_b=b_0/b_T, b_0=2e^{-\gamma_E}$. $\xi^i$ are the Collins-Soper (CS) scales~\cite{Collins:1981uk,Collins:1987pm,Collins:2011zzd}, for dihadron production $ \xi^n = \xi^{\bar n} = Q^2\,. $ In this work, we're concerned with energy correlations between a single identified hadron and the jet in the opposite direction.
-By summing over non-ordered tuples $\sum_{\{A,B\}}=\sum_B 1/2 \sum_A$, we recover a factorization formula given by the convolution of TMDs with EEC TMD jet function \begin{widetext}
+As a result, the rapidity divergences $\ln(4 E_i^2/\nu^2)$ cancels between collinear and soft sectors, leaving behind physical rapidity logarithms $\ln(\xi^i/\mu_b^2)$ with $\mu_b=b_0/b_T, b_0=2e^{-\gamma_E}$. $\xi^i$ are the Collins-Soper (CS) scales~\cite{Collins:1981uk,Collins:1987pm,Collins:2011zzd}.
+These rapidity scales are subject to the constraint $\xi^n\xi^{\bar{n}}=Q^4$.
+For dihadron production, a canonical choice is $ \xi^n = \xi^{\bar n} = Q^2\,. $ In this work, we are concerned with energy correlations between a single identified hadron and the jet in the opposite direction.
+By summing over nonordered tuples $\sum_{\{A,B\}}=\sum_B 1/2 \sum_A$, we recover a factorization formula given by the convolution of TMDs with EEC TMD jet function \begin{widetext}

 \end{widetext} where we perform twist-2 matchings of the TMD fragmentation function

 and use FF sum rules to obtain the EEC TMD jet function~\cite{Moult:2018jzp}